 Statement of Fact

 Intended to replace a proposal form but still intended to form the basis of the insurance contract.
-Unfortunately, this is often formed from incorrect information and guesswork input when the insurer is preparing his quote.
-Needs more checking than the proposal form you would have completed yourself!

 A way of paying premium on the average stock held during the year rather than the maximum at any one time.
 You also only pay an initial deposit premium on 75% of the sum insured.
 Ideal where stock values fluctuate during the year.

 Refers to damage caused by strong winds and some associated damage.
 Water coming in as a result of age or wear and tear, heavy rain or through a flat roof doesn’t qualify.

 May be classed as Bone Fide.
 This is when you check they have their own insurance in place, and they work for other organisations as well as yours.
 They work under their own guidance.
 The sub contracting firm can usually choose who they send to do the work.

 May be classed as Labour Only Sub Contractors (LOSC) where they do not have their own insurance in place, and are reliant on your team telling them what they are doing when they come to work.